ssssssych/CASA0010_Dissertation/data/ReadMe.md

 (4) soc_2019.xlsx is one of ACS datasets about Social Characteristics.

-(5) Merged_Data.csv is merged datasets from LL84 and PLUTO.
+(5) Merged_Data.csv is a merged dataset from LL84 and PLUTO.

 ## About how to download LL84 and PLUTO data
 Two files exceed the maximum file size accepted by GitHub so a download method is provided.
 In addition, the remaining dataset is ACS.